-Mr. DeChamplain was granted option-based awards for performance in his previous role as Senior Financial Officer.
-He was granted additional option-based awards following his appointment to the Senior Vice President & Chief Financial Officer role in 2017.
+In 2017, Mr. DeChamplain was granted SARs and option-based awards for performance in his previous role as Senior Financial Officer.
+He was granted additional SARs and option-based awards following his appointment to the Senior Vice President & Chief Financial Officer role.

-- 3 Total Canadian Utilities stock options and share appreciation rights. - 4 Estimated using a prescribed formula based on several assumptions.
+3 Total Canadian Utilities stock options and share appreciation rights.

+4 Estimated using a prescribed formula based on several assumptions.
 Also includes other compensatory items.
-George J. Lidgett and Wayne K. Stensby joined the supplemental pension plan for all service, effective 2017 and 2016 respectively. - 5 Employer contribution to the Employee Share Purchase Plan. - 6 Not all costs were charged to Canadian Utilities during this time period. - 7 Includes expatriate allowances. - 8 Mr. Bale retired as Senior Vice President & Chief Financial Officer on May 31, 2017.
-He rejoined the organization in the role of Special Advisor to the CEO & Senior Vice President, IT and Real Estate on June 1, 2017.
-The information reported in the summary compensation table is reflective of compensation received for both roles in 2017.
+Mr. Stensby and Mr. Lidgett joined the supplemental pension plan for all service, effective 2016 and 2017 respectively.

+5 Employer contribution to the Employee Share Purchase Plan.